 Soletair Power’s technology captures atmospheric CO₂ utilizing buildings’ ventilation systems, turning buildings into carbon sinks, which results in an increase in employee productivity.
 Our modular solution operates with a plug-and-play approach, enabling any company to install and use Direct Air Capture.
-The captured carbon dioxide can be reused as a non-fossil-based resource in a wide array of applications for example aggregates, concrete, polymers, methanol, fuel, food, or even diamonds – or it can be stored or transported, thus effectively rewinding the pathway of CO2.
-Soletair Power’s business model is the world’s first economically profitable P2X fuel production model, where the fuel is produced from CO₂ captured directly from the air leading to increasing human cognitive functions as well.
-Soletair Power has been mentioned in The Guardian, BBC, The Wall Street Journal, Helsingin Sanomat, YLE, featured in CNBC’s Sustainable Energy Show, and named as the Carbon ghostbusters by Sifted for representing an important step towards a carbon-neutral future.
+The captured carbon dioxide can be reused as a non-fossil-based resource in a wide array of applications for example in making concrete, effectively rewinding the pathway of CO2.
 Soletair Power is supported by Wärtsilä, Business Finland, Climate KIC and Ely-Keskus Finland.

 Direct air capture of carbon dioxide in buildings

 Direct air capture of carbon dioxide is often associated with large filter machines piled one on top of another and moving large volumes of air.
-Large contactors are required due to the small concentration of carbon dioxide in the air and large daily production targets of these plants.
+Large contact points are required due to the small concentration of carbon dioxide in the air and large daily production targets of these plants.
 As air is pushed into the filter, carbon dioxide and moisture are trapped or adsorbed.
 When the filter is saturated with these compounds the machine is closed and regenerated via vacuum and heating to collect the CO2 and water.
 Moisture is condensed leaving pure CO2 for compression.

 The concept of Soletair Power

 Soletair Power delivers solutions for capturing CO2 in air supplied to building ventilation.
 The same adsorption and regeneration principle is used in our system to capture carbon dioxide but the dimension is compact.
-The captured CO2 is integrated into an electrolyzer and synthesis unit where it gets converted to fuels or other hydrocarbons.
+The captured CO2 is stored and transported for later injection into concrete.

 Our approach for integrating Direct Air Capture in Buildings